 STEP 7.
 Finally, seal your concrete countertops (Yvonne used a water-based polyurethane concrete sealer)

-This was my first time staining concrete and I hired a professional to help me.
+This was my first time staining concrete and I hired a professional to help me build the poured concrete countertops.
 Here are the things I learned:

 - Always apply lightest/base colors first, then move to the dark colors.

 - Applying several layers of one color and letting it stain for different times periods will give it a different look.

 - Use different application techniques and tools to create depth and modeling.
 We used spray bottles, brushes, sponges.